 To explore different keyword opportunities, toggle the buttons at the top of the page.
 For the chart presented above, we selected missing keywords for Binance, so the chart depicts keywords Kraken and Coinbase rank for, but Binance doesn’t.

 Finally, the Backlink Gap tool allows us to gather intel about the sites linking to our competitors.
-We’ve filtered results to show only sites in the U.S. with an authority score above 70%.

 This information illuminates other sites engaged with our industry.
 It also uncovers gaps in our backlink profile, helping us think about businesses to target when gathering backlinks or exploring other kinds of partnerships.